Ireland's tourism sector fears having to go it alone

 In the popular tourist county of Wicklow, restaurateurs say he risks undermining one of the few economic bright spots.

-“Things have definitely stabilised but food prices have gone up astronomically, our electricity and gas bills are higher and the price you can get per dish has come down so there’s the maths,” said Emma Stone, owner of the Romany Stone restaurant in Delgany.
+“Things have definitely stabilized but food prices have gone up astronomically, our electricity and gas bills are higher and the price you can get per dish has come down so there’s the math,” said Emma Stone, owner of the Romany Stone restaurant in Delgany.

 “You’ve already hit our customers in their pay, I’ve been hit as a director of the company and now you’re going to hit the VAT rate?
 It’s perception and people will just stop spending.”